narnianpony/Variable-Replacer-RPGMAKER/README.md

   - Replace the name of the variable/switch in the system

  ### What this does not
- - Replace variables or switches used within "ranges" in the game.
+ - Replace variables or switches used within "ranges" in the game, when the variable or witch is not the first one or the last one.
 AKA: When you modify a lot of variables or switches in one command
  - Replace variables or switches used in command plugin parameters

  There is also a testMap.json with an event with all the commands that uses variables and switches to test the code.